jnozzi/cocoadev.com/markdown/RegExHelp.md

 My regular expression is: *function formatDate\\s*([(][^)]*[)])?\\s*[{](([^}]|[\\n\\r])*)[}]*

-If any General/RegEx masters out there could offer some assistance it would be greatly appreciated :).
+If any RegEx masters out there could offer some assistance it would be greatly appreciated :).

 I realize this is slightly off topic, but it is ultimately part of a Cocoa applications, so please excuse it.
 Thanks!